 Whatever the case, data must be available to reviewers from the moment the manuscript is submitted for evaluation.

 Beginning with the fifth page the text of the article will be developed, which, in research papers will be divided into sections under the following headings: Introduction, Methods, Results, and Discussion.

 The study should be explained by summarizing the current state of knowledge on the subject and the context in which it is framed, finishing with a clear statement of the aim of the work.
 The introduction should be brief and rely solely on strictly necessary literature references according to current criteria and relevance related to the purposes of the study.

 The conclusions of the study, which are related to the objectives outlined, will be briefly presented.
-Authors should avoid statements that are insufficiently supported by verified data.

 Tables should be numbered in Arabic characters in order of appearance in the text and also included in their position, and submitted on separate sheets.
 They will have a title at the top that accurately describes their contents.
 At the foot of the table the necessary explanations will be included so that the table is understandable without having to read the text of the article.
 Likewise, if abbreviations are used they must be explained at the foot of the table.
 The authors should avoid presenting the same data in text, tables and figures.